bergano65/visualstudio-docs.ru-ru/docs/vs-2015/extensibility/internals/how-to-generate-registry-information-for-an-installer.md

 ---
-title: Практическое руководство. Создание сведений реестра для установщика | Документация Майкрософт ms.date: 11/15/2016 ms.prod: visual-studio-dev14
+title: 'How to: Generate Registry Information for an Installer | Microsoft Docs' ms.date: 11/15/2016 ms.prod: visual-studio-dev14
 ms.technology: vs-ide-sdk